pdjr-signalk/pdjr-skplugin-devantech/README.md

     control port number.
     Make sure that the control port number you choose is not blocked by any firewalls on your Signal K host and/or network router.
+    If you have more than one DS device on your network, use the same port number on every device.
     </p>
   </dd>
   <dt>Relays</dt>